Famous Trials

 Legal Classification: Administrative Law; this legal field associated with events and circumstances in which the Federal Government of the United States engages its citizens, including the administration of government programs, the creation of agencies, and the establishment of a legal, regulatory federal standard

-The Case Profile of Lawrence v.
-Texas
+The Case Profile of Miranda v.
+Arizona

-Date of the Trial: March 26th, 2003
+Date of the Trial: 1966

 Legal Classification: Administrative Law; this legal field associated with events and circumstances in which the Federal Government of the United States engages its citizens, including the administration of government programs, the creation of agencies, and the establishment of a legal, regulatory federal standard